GPT-2 – Language Models are Unsupervised Multitask Learners

 device='cuda:0'), 'attention_mask': tensor([[1, 1, 1, 1, 1, 1, 1, 1]], device='cuda:0')}

-We pass them to the model to generate the output tokens.
+We pass it to the model to generate the output tokens

 output_tokens = model.generate(**input_tokens)